 As many people who have already encountered me online and in person know, I’m fairly quick to try and help out where I can.
 I also share information quite openly.
 Please feel free to ask questions of me, I regularly stop by the Aquaponic Gardening Community site as well as the BYAP Forum

-I am available for consultation and design services.
-Contact me if you want to schedule a Skype or phone consultation $40 an hour.
-Or system design services $50 an hour for Backyard/hobby systems and commercial systems based on system scale starting at $60 an hour.
+I am available for help, consultation, and design services.
+Services start at $60 an hour for Backyard/hobby systems and commercial systems based on system scale starting at $120 an hour.
 I am actually a bit resistant to consulting on commercial system unless you already have experience at a backyard or hobby scale since farming is not something to go into without any experience.
 And aquaponics is farming, it is a lot of work, you can’t do it from your desk and if you ask me how long it takes for the plants to grow and expect a simple single answer, I’m likely to get a bit impatient with you about it.

 I just need to warn everyone, if you ask a questions about why your own system is having difficulty, be ready for many questions to come back at you since it is rarely possible to diagnose an aquaponic problem from a sentence like,”why did my fish die?”